iolivia/rust-sokoban/src/01_setup.md

 ```

 ## Making it a game
-At this point we just have a basic Rust project, but now let's make it a game!
-In the interest of time we will not be building the game engine itself, so we'll pick one of the existing off the shelf options.
+It's time to make this basic hello world project into a game!
 We are going to be using [ggez](https://github.com/ggez/ggez) and the main reasons for this are: it's really beginner friendly, I have been using it a lot so I feel comfortable teaching something in it and it's actually quite good for simple 2D games.

 Let add ggez as one of our dependencies in `Cargo.toml`.